Smoked Pork Butt

 This is at its absolute peak when eaten fresh, but I almost always have leftovers because it’s a big piece of meat.
 I recommend shredding the meat while it’s warm because it’s much easier than trying to shred cold meat later.
 Store in an airtight container for up to 5 days.

-The pork will freeze beautifully in an airtight container for up to 2 months.
+The meat will freeze beautifully in an airtight container for up to 2 months.
 Before reheating, thaw by moving it to the refrigerator the night before.

 Aaron recommends bone-in and I agree.
 I tend to almost always prefer bone-in meat, and boneless pork butt can have an uneven shape that will affect cooking.